Healthcare refunds

 The healthcare costs are shared between you and your health insurance fund.
 The hospital bills your health insurance fund directly for the costs covered by your health insurance (third‑party payment arrangement).

-More information about admission to hospital is available on the page Refunds for a stay in the hospital on the Social Security Portal (in French).
+More information is also available on the page Refunds for a stay in the hospital on the Social Security Portal (in French).

 Medical transport

-Medical transportation (except by air) is not covered by compulsory (federal) health insurance.
+Medical transportation (except by air) is not covered by the (federal) compulsory health insurance.
 You will have to pay a flat fee, regardless of the distance traveled.

 In the case of medical transport by air (helicopters from CHU Sart Tilman and AZ Sint-Jan Brugge), you have to pay a flat fee and an extra rate per kilometer.
 The compulsory (federal) health insurance reimburses 50% of the costs.